-- Master’s program application deadline: Candidates should please check the deadline for the school and academic year they intend to apply (Before May 2017).
+- Master’s program application deadline: Candidates should check the deadline for the school and academic year they intend to apply to.

 Offered annually?
 Yes